Init 1

 struct mqtt_publish *mqtt_packet_publish(unsigned char, unsigned short, size_t,

-size_t, unsigned char *);
+unsigned char *, size_t, unsigned char *);

 void mqtt_packet_release(union mqtt_packet *, unsigned);